AntonKrug/miv-rv32imaf-raytracer-uart-cpp/README.md

 # Simple ASCII Raytracer

-This SoftConsole C++ example project demonstrates how to floating point arithmetic on a Mi-V Soft processor running **50MHz**.
+This SoftConsole C++ example project demonstrates how to use floating point arithmetic on a Mi-V Soft processor running at **50MHz**.

 ![screenshot](images/screenshot01.png)